cooper/quiki/doc/configuration.md

 ### main_page

+_Optional_.
 Name of the main page.

 This should not be the page's title but rather a filename, relative to the wiki page directory.
 The extension is not necessary.